matomo-org/developer-documentation/docs/getting-started-part-2.md

 A widget allows users to add your report to the dashboard and they can embed the report for instance using an iframe on any page.

-#### Adding an API method
+### Adding a API method

 Reports and metrics should always be served through API class methods.
-So we'll add a new one for our report.
-In your plugin's API class (stored in **API.php**), add the following method:
+The report generator automatically creates this method for you so we only have to implement it.
+In your plugin's API class (stored in **API.php**), look for the following method:

     public function getLastVisitsByBrowser($idSite, $period, $date, $segment = false) {
-        return array();
+        ...
     }

 <div markdown="1" class="alert alert-warning">